 How Are Problems With Executive Functioning Skills Treated?

 Treatment for impaired executive functioning skills involves identifying the specific areas in which a child is weak and helping him develop tools and strategies to compensate.
-An effective treatment will be tailored to the specific needs of the individual child.
+Effective treatment will be tailored to the specific needs of the individual child.
 But the most important thing that you should know is that your child’s executive functioning skills can improve with practice.

 Your child can work with a learning specialist or educational therapist to improve executive functioning skills and develop effective organizational skills.
 But there are also many ways in which parents can work with their kids to improve executive functioning.